When you’re looking at white gold wedding rings, I think you’ll agree with me that it can be hard to find the trusted information you need.

 For example, the Donegal Twin Bridal Ring Set will only stay together if the pieces are soldered together.

 The Flores Bridal Ring Set shows two rings with surfaces that are in complete contact.
-The rings are more likely to stay together on the finger, depending, of course, upon the fit.
+The rings are more likely to stay together on the finger, depending, of course, on the fit.

-22. Does Your Wedding Band Have to Match Your Partner’s?
+22. Does Your White Gold Wedding Band Have to Match Your Partner’s?

 You can choose not to match or choose to match metal type, design or elements of a design.